millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

     #.
 We can plot the clustered data in three dimensions so we can see the data on the surface of the earth, and also the centroids inside the earth.

     For this lab we will use option two, but it is good to know that there are multiple ways to solve this problem.

-..
-Task 1
-.. ------

-..
-Add a keyword argument ``normalize=False`` to your ``KMeans`` constructor.
-..
-Modify ``fit()`` so that if ``normalize`` is ``True``, the cluster centers are normalized at each iteration.

-..
-Cluster the earthquake data in three dimensions by converting the data from raw data to spherical coordinates to euclidean coordinates on the sphere.

-..
-1) Convert longitude and latitude to radians, then to spherical coordinates.
-(Hint: ``np.deg2rad()`` may be helpful.)

-..
-2) Convert the spherical coordinates to euclidean coordinates in :math:`\mathbb R^3`.

-..
-3) Use your ``KMeans`` class with normalization to cluster the Euclidean coordinates.

-..
-4) Translate the cluster center coordinates back to spherical coordinates, then to degrees.
-Transform the cluster means back to latitude and longitude coordinates.
-(Hint: use ``numpy.arctan2()`` for arctan, so that that correct quadrant is chosen).

-..
-5) Plot the data, coloring by cluster.
-Also mark the cluster centers.

-..
-With 15 clusters, your plot should resemble this figure.

-.. .. image:: _static/figures/earthquake-color.png
-.. 	:width: 95 %

 Task 4
 ------